Carol Stock Kranowitz

 Lelanie Brewer, of Sensory Integration Education, says, “Overall, it is great to see this old favourite book updated with new terminology and I cannot recommend it enough to anyone who has an involvement with an individual with Sensory Processing differences.”
 Read her review of the 3rd edition of The Out-of-Sync Child: Recognizing and Coping with Sensory Processing Differences.

-August-September issue of Autism Digest.
+February-April 2024 issue of Autism Digest.

 Carol has published and written many books on Sensory Processing Differences for parents, educators, and children.